 Identifies a transmembrane protein involved in cellular and humoral immune response regulation expressed in a variety of cancers on tumor and/or immune cells.
 Binding of PD-L1 to its ligand PD-1, which is expressed by various immune cell types including T cells, transmits an inhibitory signal that attenuates T cell function, expansion, and survival.
 Many tumor types can express PD-L1, including breast, ovarian, gastric, pancreatic, lung and renal cell carcinomas, and classical Hodgkin lymphoma.
 PDL1 expression by tumor cells is thought to inhibit the local immune response to the tumor, at least in part by binding to T cell PD-1 and protecting the tumor from T cell mediated immunity; therefore, blockade of the PD1/PDL1 axis by humanized monoclonal antibodies has emerged as a promising new cancer therapy.

-Identifies an enzyme produced by syncytiotrophoblasts after the 12th week of pregnancy and is highly expressed in seminoma.
-It is expressed by both malignant somatic and germ cell tumors and can be useful in distinguishing seminoma and embryonal carcinomas from undifferentiated malignant tumors.
+Identifies an enzyme produced by syncytiotrophoblasts after the 12th week of pregnancy and strongly expressed in seminomas.
+It is present in both malignant germ cell and somatic tumors and can aid in distinguishing seminomas and embryonal carcinomas from other undifferentiated malignancies.

 Real-time RT-PCR assay for quantitative detection of the t(15;17) PML-RARA genes translocation, found in the vast majority of acute promyelocytic leukemia (APL).
 Positive results are quantified as a ratio between the abnormal isoform and the normal control gene.Identification of these fusion transcripts is closely correlated with responsiveness to treatment, improvement of survival, monitoring minimal residual disease and predicting relapse.